 And then highlights!

-This is the end of the Fists of Fury sub-series!
-Hopefully you have enjoyed learning about the VII Legion and their much cooler successors.
-If you have any other Sons of Dorn you’d like to see featured or additional questions about how we paint these guys, shoot us a note at contact@goonhammer.com.
+That wraps up our look at Crimson Fists, who are one of the cooler and more storied successor chapters out there.
+If you have any other Sons of Dorn you’d like to see featured or additional questions about how we paint these guys, shoot us a note at contact@goonhammer.com or drop us a note in the comments below.